-Towards developing measures of complexity that link phenotypes to ease of harvest, we first produced a synthetic dataset using L-Systems in LPy.
+Towards developing measures of complexity that link phenotypes to ease of harvest, we produced a synthetic dataset using L-Systems in LPy.
 This allows for each phenotypic trait to be varied in a controlled way, facilitating exploration of the effect of each trait on complexity measures.
-For each berry in the synthetic dataset, we computed a measure of the display of that fruit - how 'reachable' it was.
-Investigations were then performed using an existing spatial complexity measure, the box dimension, but this was found not to correlate well with the reachability score.
-Further research will focus on improving the synthetic dataset to avoid collisions between organs and in creating our own metrics to correlate phenotypes with reachability.
+This dataset will form the basis of work in which we hope to define measures of complexity which indicate the difficulty the structure of the plant poses to harvest as a function of phenotype.
+Work has commenced in defining this complexity metric.